notions11/mybots/README.md

 ![image](https://user-images.githubusercontent.com/15034808/225075685-edcad64f-84b9-478b-a9e1-8f8f59afe2d8.png)
 ![image](https://user-images.githubusercontent.com/15034808/225075809-8dd04285-08ac-4633-ad2c-ad7275c315b8.png)

 First of all, the move and change size evolutions don't show up at all.
 In addition, despite changing to a nonsensor/sensor having the same probability of showing up as a weight change, from this experiment, weight changes happened almost 8 times as often.
+I don't believe evolution "got stuck" either per se.
+It seems like the fitness plots have the same amount of progression as in random mutation, but the matter of the fact is that they simply didn't climb as high.

 ## Conclusion/Future Work
 If I had more time, I would firstly run more iterations with weighted mutation.
 I think intuitively, my hypothesis made sense: "If certain evolutions were proven to be more effective in the random environment if we were to focus on them then robots could evolve faster".
 However, this proved not to be the case.
 I guess this happened because the evolution methods that showed up less are still important.
 Maybe even though they were less frequent they had more of an impact on the robot whereas weight changing and sensor changing were rather small and thus only improved the robot by a few decimal fitness points.

+Another thing I would like to test is giving more weight to the less represented mutations.
+Maybe moving links and/or adding/removing links would actually be more beneficial to evolution.

 ## Run the Code + Saved Robots
 After downloading all the code, run the file named **main.py**.
 This will essentially run search.py and the rest of the code to run the simulation.
 You can also change the variables in constants.py to modify the number of generations.